-Whilst the electronic architecture will be modern, reflecting the current norms of the automotive industry, it will feature conventional tracks, a diesel engine, flat bottomed hull, conventional layout and manned turret.
+Whilst the electronic architecture will be modern, reflecting the current norms of the automotive industry, it will feature conventional tracks, a diesel engine, a flat bottomed hull, a conventional layout and a manned turret.
 TRACER took an innovative approach to crew survivability, the three sitting in a single capsule with the driver at the front on the centreline.
 ASCOD has the driver over to one side, near the tracks.

 Reading the tea leaves and having a wild stab in the dark the FRES SV will eventually replace CVR(T) and some FV430’s.
-Eventually they will also replace Warrior so we will end up with a pretty common vehicle fleet.
+Eventually, they will also replace Warrior so we will end up with a pretty common vehicle fleet.

 To keep the short term costs down Warrior will be retained but have a very similar set of overall characteristics to FRES so the direction of travel should be obvious.

-At the lighter end of the weight scale the new build Spartan/Scimitar hybrid will continue to provide a tactically and strategically mobile light armour support capability for 3CDO and 16AAB, supplemented by various combinations of Jackal, Foxhound, Viking and even Bronco until the promised land of FF2020 extra money comes up with something new, maybe based on OUVS.
+At the lighter end of the weight scale, the new build Spartan/Scimitar hybrid will continue to provide a tactically and strategically mobile light armour support capability for 3CDO and 16AAB, supplemented by various combinations of Jackal, Foxhound, Viking and even Bronco until the promised land of FF2020 extra money comes up with something new, maybe based on OUVS.

 So a sensible future might just be exactly what it is planned.